VeerMuchandi/InnerLoopDev/SpringBootInnerLoopSetup.md

 * Press on Continue icon (or F5)
 * Notice the output in the browser as `Hello Earth!!`

+Stop the running application thread in the `Debug` view.

-In this step we have learnt who we can look at the execution flow and run step by step debugging.
-This is very helpful to identify issues quickly.
+Here we have learnt how to navigate the execution flow and run step by step debugging.
+This is very helpful in quickly identifying issues in the code by watching the running application.

 ## Summary